Podcast: Play in new window | Download

 During Jenny’s first psychology class she discovered tricks to help improve the way she learned.
 She quickly fell in love with psychology, and she wondered what would have happened if she had learned these lessons as a child.

-Jenny is now the mom of two wonderful kids age 2 and 4.
-She is an online educator and has published two science books for kids to understand their brain.
+Jenny is now the mom of two wonderful kids ages 2 and 4.
+She is an online educator and has published two science books for kids to understand their brains.

 Try to infuse your homeschool day with a growth mindset.